TheZoc/EverythingDopus/README.md

 ![EverythingDopus][1] EverythingDopus
 =====================================

-A command line interface to display [Everything][2] search results inside [Directory Opus][3], enabling the full range of Directory Opus commands to be used with the results.
+A command line interface to display [voidtools' Everything][2] search results inside a collection in [Directory Opus][3], enabling the full range of Directory Opus commands to be used with the results.

-You need to have [Everything][2] installed and running to use this utility.
+You need to have [voidtools' Everything][2] installed and running to use this utility.

+If you find any bug or difficulty using this utility, check the [support topic][4] in the Directory Opus forums.

 ⚙️ Setup